nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

   </tr>
 </table>

-The time when specimen was received for processing
+The time when specimen was received for processing.

 ### collection ###